Industrial Action

 • You require health information or reassurance about what to do next.

-Industrial action at this scale and pace across the NHS is unprecedented, however, we are working with partners across the Norfolk and Waveney ICS to ensure there is minimal disruption to patient care and that emergency services can continue to operate as normal.
+Industrial action in the NHS is challenging for everyone, however, we always work with partners across the Norfolk and Waveney ICS to ensure there is minimal disruption to patient care and that emergency services continue to operate as normal.

 Click on a question below to reveal the answer: